-Headshots are one of the most important marketing tools you will invest in as an actor.
-They are your acting business card and a vital part of the audition and casting process.
-In order to be taken seriously as a professional actor, you must have high-quality, professional headshots.
-The Reel Scene work with professional headshot photographers, and we've put together this simple guide to headshots that will give your photos a professional edge.
+Acting headshots are one of the most important marketing tools you will invest in as an actor.
+An actor headshot is your business card and a vital part of the audition and casting process.
+In order to be taken seriously as a professional actor a headshot is vital and it must be high-quality.
+The Reel Scene work with professional acting headshot photographers in London and we’ve put together this simple guide to headshots that will give your photos a professional edge.

 It is important to spend your money on a professional headshot photographer